Governance Without the Monolith

 Good.

-That means it is probably worth exploring.
+That probably means it is worth exploring.

 BRIDGE starts where governance theater stops: with signals, evidence, flow, and confidence.